prechelt/typecheck-decorator/README.md

 1. The decorated function will have a different signature:
    Essentially, it is always ``(*args, **kwargs)``.
-   This will hopefully one day be changed by using the ``decorator`` package or a similar technique.
+   This will perhaps one day be changed by using the ``decorator`` package or a similar technique.
 2. There should be a way to specify fixed dictionaries or named tuples like one can specify fixed lists or tuples.